ggmchardie/profile_site/readme.md

 ![about me](https://i.imgur.com/wcDevGB.png)

 **Libraries & their significance**

 **The Future**
-Info about the importance of libraries and how digital media has affected them.
+Info about the importance of libraries and the effects digital media has had on them.

 ![libraries & signifcance](https://i.imgur.com/FuCjCkI.png)